-measurement is the scientific and technical tool that we have been developing and exploiting since millennia to produce information that is object-related and subject-independent
+2. measurement is the scientific and technical tool that we have been developing and exploiting since millennia to produce object-related and subject-independent information

 ("objective" and "intersubjective" for short)

 (objectivity and intersubjectivity are also reasons of standardization, aren't they?)